Estonian Figure Skating Championships: Men's singles

-Since 2019, Mihhail Selevko has won the men's event four times (2019, 2023–25), while his older brother Aleksandr has won the event three times (2020–22).
+Since 2019, Mihhail Selevko has won the men's event four times (2019, 2023–2025), and his older brother Aleksandr has also won the event four times (2020–2022, 2026).
 Their friendly competitiveness has elevated the quality and status of figure skating in Estonia over the past several years.
-In 2023, Mihhail Selevko stated that "Estonian figure skating has made significant progress in the past few seasons, which is great to witness."
+Mihhail Selevko stated in 2023 that "Estonian figure skating has made significant progress in the past few seasons, which is great to witness."